maurocherchi/ja-chrome-extension/README.md

 This Chrome Extension is meant to:

-* Help you analyze the job market
+* 📊 Help you analyze the job market
-* Simplify the job searching process
+* 🍰 Simplify the job searching process

 You could find out, for example, that:

-* Berlin offers more full-remote jobs than Munich
+* 🌍 Berlin offers more full-remote jobs than Munich
-* 24% of job offers on Upwork are for website and CMS developers
+* 📈 24% of job offers on Upwork are for website and CMS developers
-* 4.5% of job offers on LinkedIn come from the finance & insurance sector
+* 💼 4.5% of job offers on LinkedIn come from the finance & insurance sector
 * ... and much more

 ![example-charts.jpeg](img/example-charts.jpeg)

-When you have this information, you can focus your energies on the right platform (maybe on Stepstone there are more job offers for your desired role), refine your search filters, and tailor your CV to target your ideal clients (Berliner startup in the finance sector?
-SMB part-time DevOps engineer?
-SAP consultant for corporates in the manufacturing field?).
+When you have this information, you can focus your energies on the right platform!\
+Maybe on Stepstone there are more job offers for your desired role?

+Then refine your search filters 🔍 and tailor your CV 📝 to target your ideal clients.\
+🎯 Berliner startup in the finance sector?\
+🕒 SMB part-time DevOps engineer?\
+🏢 SAP consultant for corporates in the manufacturing field?\
+You name it!

 Once you have chosen your target client, refined your CV, found the best job platforms, and adjusted your filters, this extension will help you track down and identify the best offers for you.